 The North Rim only has a few main viewpoints, including a couple that are only accessible via long, windy dirt roads that can take up to half a day to traverse.
 However, the North Rim does boast the Grand Canyon's highest viewpoints, at over 8,000 feet.
 The most popular is Bright Angel Point, which is just a short walk from the Grand Canyon Lodge.
 From here, you can take in sweeping views of the canyon, and see all the way to the South Rim.
 Other popular viewpoints are Point Imperial (the highest point on the North Rim at 8,800 feet) and Cape Royal (popular for sunsets).

 The South Rim, on the other hand, has a ton of viewpoints, most of which are close together and easily reachable.
-Starting near the east entrance of Grand Canyon National Park, there's Desert View — the first viewpoint in the park.
+Starting near the east entrance of Grand Canyon National Park, there's Desert View – the first viewpoint in the park.
 Here, you can climb an old watchtower for stunning views out over the canyon.
 Continuing on along toward the Grand Canyon Visitor Center and Grand Canyon Village, there are more than a dozen stunning viewpoints to stop at.
 Shuttles at the South Rim can take you to even more viewpoints that are not reachable by car.
-I watched a sunset at Mather Point, which was amazing.

 Smackdown winner: South Rim, simply because there are more viewpoints.

 Tally: North Rim — 1 South Rim — 3

 But here's the point you're probably most interested in: which rim has the best views?
 Well, it's all subjective, of course.
 But here are my thoughts.